What is Flakka and How is it Abused?

 - Smoking or vaporizing it

 Most people who abuse flakka use a vaporizer to inhale a smoke filled with the toxic drug.
-This allows flakka to be absorbed through the lungs and into the bloodstream very quickly.
-Diluting flakka in order to inject it and eating the drug are both slower release methods, so the person abusing it does not experience the same intense intoxication as with smoking it.
-When the drug is vaped, however, it can very rapidly lead to intoxication, negative side effects, and overdose.
+This allows flakka to quickly be absorbed through the lungs and into the bloodstream.
+Diluting flakka in order to inject or eat the drug are both slower release methods, so the person abusing it does not experience the same intense intoxication as with smoking it.
+When the drug is vaped, however, it can rapidly lead to intoxication, negative side effects, and overdose.

 The drug’s effects typically last for 3-4 hours, but side effects can last for several days, even after just one dose.